--with-cgi (default: no)

 For CI builds (or similar reproducible developer activity) performed

-— since this is an area which impacts both configure
+with ci_build.sh — since this is an area which impacts both configure

-script generation by the helper autogen.sh
+script generation by the helper autogen.sh script and subsequently the

-script itself, settings can be made by
+choices made by the configure script itself, settings can be made by

-environment variable which should evaluate to some
+exporting the PYTHON environment variable which should evaluate to some

-or /usr/bin/python3
+or /usr/bin/python3).

-script does support equivalent options, whose defaults
+The configure script does support equivalent options, whose defaults

-come from detection of certain program names by current PATH
+come from detection of certain program names by current PATH setting.

 Further use of these interpreter names and other paths during NUT build